 On Forefathers’ Day, Americans celebrate their heritage.
-It has always been important for the population to know where they came from, to honor their ancestors, to thank them for being in their place.
-Find out more about the date!
+It has always been important for the population to know where they came from, to honor their ancestors, and to thank them for being in their place.
+Here is more information about this special day.

-Plymouth, located in Massachusetts, is proudly called the city where America was born.
-It was here that in 1620 the Mayflower ship arrived with future settlers from England.
-By the way, there were originally two ships, but one of them leaked while still in a British port.
-Pilgrims in the amount of 102 people fit on one.
-The conditions were not the best: there were no toilets, and because of the terrible basic hygiene, an epidemic arose that claimed the lives of several people on the ship.
-Despite the difficulties, the team reached their destination and established a colony.
+Plymouth, Massachusetts, is proudly known as the city where America was born.
+In 1620, the Mayflower ship arrived there with future settlers from England.
+Originally, there were two ships, but one of them leaked while in a British port.
+Consequently, 102 people had to squeeze into a single ship.
+The conditions weren’t great; there were no toilets, and due to the poor hygiene, an epidemic broke out on the ship, claiming the lives of several people.
+Despite the difficulties, the team eventually reached their destination and established a colony.

-- out of 102 people there were only 19 women.
+- Out of the 102 people, there were only 19 women.
 Two children were born on the ship during the journey to America.

-- in fact, the settlers initially sailed not to Plymouth, but to Cape Cod, but they were not inspired by these lands, and besides, there were many Indians here.
+- The settlers initially set out for Cape Cod, not Plymouth.
+They weren’t inspired by these lands, and there were also many Indians there.

-Explore the history of a superpower country on Forefathers’ Day!
-Mark important and interesting points, discuss with others.
+Explore the history of the United States on Forefathers’ Day!
+Mark important and interesting points, discuss them with others.
 Throw an ancestral party and invite your friends over.
-Participate in city events, visit a museum, exhibitions…
+Participate in city events, visit museums and exhibitions.

 Forefathers’ Day is observed on December 22 each year.